 In addition, eating healthy can help improve our mood and reduce stress levels.
-When we’re eating lots of sugary dishes and processed foods, we may feel sluggish and irritable.
+Eating many sugary dishes and processed foods may make us feel sluggish and irritable.
 However, when we’re eating nutrient-rich meals, we tend to feel more upbeat.

 Last but not least, making healthy eating a habit can help prevent serious health problems down the road.
 Eating lots of processed foods can increase our risk of heart disease, diabetes, and obesity.
 On the other hand, eating a healthy diet can help reduce our risk of these and other chronic health conditions.

 What are the 10 healthy eating habits?

 I’m not a dietician, but I do know a thing or two about eating well.
 For years, I struggled with my autoimmune disorder, psoriasis, before realizing that my skin condition and psoriatic arthritis were both triggered by food.
 After deep research, I realized that what we put into our bodies matters.

 That’s why I’m sharing with you the ten healthier eating habits that have helped me heal my skin and feel my best.